Unifying lower bounds for algebraic machines, semantically: Contents of the paper

 \subsection{Computation models as graphings.}

-The present work reports on the first investigations into how the interpretation of programs as graphings could lead to separation techniques, by rephrasing two well-known lower bound proofs.
-The interpretation of programs rely on two ingredients: \begin{itemize} \item the interpretation of models of computation as monoid actions.
+The present work reports on the first investigations into how the interpretation of programs as graphings (generalised dynamical systems) could shed a new light on proofs of lower bounds.
+This interpretation of programs rely on two ingredients: \begin{itemize}[noitemsep,nolistsep] \item the interpretation of models of computation as monoid actions.
 In our setting, we view the computational principles of a computational model as elements that act on a configuration space.
-As these actions can be composed, but are not necessarily reversible, it is natural to interpret them as composing a monoid acting on a configuration space.
-As, moreover, we are intersted in having control in our computations (knowing whether it is finished, failed, succeeded,\textellipsis), we consider actions that can be decomposed as a part that computes using the principles of computation and a part that just modifies a control state; \item the realization of programs as graphings.
+As these actions can be composed, but are not necessarily reversible, it is natural to interpret them as a monoid acting on a configuration space. \item the realization of programs as graphings.
 We abstract programs as graphs whose vertices are subspaces of the product of the configuration space and the control states and edges are labelled by elements of the acting monoid, acting on subspaces of vertices. \end{itemize}

+A detailed development of the approach can be found in the first author's habilitation thesis \cite{seiller-hdr}.
+We here only provide the main intuitions and formal definitions of the approach.